This post may contain affiliate links. See my disclosure for more info.

 Nuts & Seeds

-*The chocolate and cocoa goes well with cauliflower once the vegetable has been caramelized.
+*The chocolate and cocoa go well with cauliflower once the vegetable has been caramelized.

 Popular Cauliflower Ingredient Pairings

 For dairy-free cream use cashew, oat, or canned coconut cream.

 - anchovies + red pepper flakes + garlic + olive oil

 - bread crumbs + brown butter + parsley